 - Extensive matting was required

-- The system delivered as much as 5.6 cubic metres of water per minute to frac site
+- The system delivered as much as 5.6 cubic metres of water per minute

 - If water wasn’t needed, it was recirculated back to the pit

 The lines crossed environmentally sensitive land so the safety and security of the line was paramount.